 Looking for some more fun things to do with Matzo?
 How about this adorable Matzo Vase?
 How cute with this be on the table and it is so easy to make!

-This may be my favorite tablescape of all time!
-The Parting of the Red Sea tablescape will surely impress and entertain your guests!
 Using the mini Lego figurines is simply genius!
-See the full how to instructions here!
+See the full how-to instructions here!

 Do you like to arrange who will sit where at your Passover sedar?
 These Matzo Place Cards are made with a piece of matzo and some melted chocolate (your guests can eat them when they are seated!!
 BONUS)